-listen when abuse survivors share their story
+Helping childhood emotional abuse survivors share their story

 Why?
 It isn’t something about my life that I openly broadcast (until now), but when I have shared it with a select few, the response I typically get is… nothing.
 People feel uncomfortable, so they say nothing at all and change the topic.

 This is NOT the way to go.
-It takes a lot of courage for survivors to tell their story.
+It takes a lot of courage for abuse survivors to tell their story.
 Before they tell it to you, they first have to accept it themselves.
 That is terrifying.
 For many people, what happened to them brings great guilt and shame.
 This truth applies to any type of trauma.
 Somehow we feel it is our fault because facing the painful reality that we were helpless and someone did something terrible to us is incredibly difficult to accept.

 Even when we accept what happened, we are terrified that others will see us differently.
 We feel ashamed of our experience and fearful that others will shame us.

 I know that there are no ill intentions when all I hear is the sound of silence.
 I know many of you are stunned and simply don’t know what to say.
 You don’t mean to make the person that opened up to you feel alone.
 However, silence will do just that.

 If someone tells you their story, they are choosing to let you in to the most painful parts of their soul.
 They are sharing their vulnerability, their horror, and their pain.

 Telling them it could have been worse or comparing a person’s pain to another is not the way to go.
 Every person’s pain deserves to be acknowledged and validated.
 What survivors of any type of trauma need more than anything is support and love.